 Where to Stay in Siem Reap — Best Boutique Hotels and Stylish Resorts

 Where to stay in Siem Reap?
-Not an easy question to answer in a city with thousands of hotels, so we’ve separated our picks into a range of categories, from best boutique hotels to stylish resorts and luxury hotels.
+Not an easy question to answer in a city with thousands of hotels, so we’ve selected our top picks across a range of categories, from the best boutique hotels to stylish resorts and luxury hotels.
 This is a very selective list of only the very best boutique sleeps, all tried and tested.

 Where to stay in Siem Reap is a tough decision, because there’s such an abundance of beautiful boutique hotels.
-While Siem Reap’s luxury hotels like Amansara, Raffles and Belmond’s La Residence are best known, Cambodia’s temple launching pad city has plenty of smaller, stylish, and more affordable boutique hotels that are hard to beat.
+While Siem Reap’s luxury hotels like Amansara, Raffles and Belmond’s La Residence are best known, Cambodia’s ‘temple town’ has plenty of smaller, stylish boutique hotels that are hard to beat.

 From atmospheric traditional Khmer houses in tropical gardens to laidback resorts set amidst the rice paddies, here are our picks of where to stay in Siem Reap.